sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+March 2026: We submitted a [Paper](https://sayarkarmakar.github.io/publications/infdim.pdf) on nonparametric regression of spatio-temporal data using infinite-dimensional covariates.

 February 2026: Our [Paper](https://sayarkarmakar.github.io/publications/wm.pdf) received a Revision request from Journal of the American Statistical Association.

 December 2025: Our [Paper](https://arxiv.org/abs/2405.12199) was accepted at Advances in Applied Probability.